So after having made fun of people for “wearing toothbrushes”, I finally came to buy such headphones for myself.

 Addendum: “mauronfrio” translated most of the app and provides a modifed APK with english language support at XDA Developers.
 So there is no need to fiddle with google lens any more.

 Below you find some views of the earphone related settings translated with google lens

 I tried out some voice commands via google translate and everything works as it should.
 However if you are not fluent in chinese it is far from practical.
 Most people should disable the assistant in the settings to avoid accidentally triggering it.

 A serious advantage of Xiomi/ Huawei phones is the availability of the LHDC Bluetooth Codec which offers a superior bandwidth and latency.

 While I am fine with the bandwidth provided by AAC when listening to music, there is still a noticeable and annoying delay when watching videos and playing games.

-The firmware upgrade to v220.127.116.11 significantly improved the active noise cancellation and thus general sound quality.
+The firmware upgrade to v126.96.36.199 significantly improved the acoustic pattern of the headphones by tuning up the low bands (base) and thus general sound quality.

-There is a very noticeable noise reduction compared to v18.104.22.168 – especially in the lower frequencies; things like your footsteps get filtered out.
+This results in a very noticeable noise reduction compared to v188.8.131.52 – especially in the lower frequencies; things like your footsteps get filtered out.
 Higher frequencies like car motor sounds are still perceivable though.
 This is however a good compromise for me.